Subelliptic Gevrey spaces: Introduction

 Our proofs of the relations between the subelliptic Gevrey spaces on an arbitrary manifold defined via Properties (i), (ii) and (iii) rely on general functional analysis.
-However, the equivalences between these three properties are proved here only when the manifold $M$ is the following Lie group: firstly on any compact Lie group $G$ (for the elliptic case), secondly on the compact group $G=SU(2)$ and thirdly on the Heisenberg group $G=\mathbb H_{n}$.
-In each case, our result follows from obtaining bounds for the operator norm of the higher order Riesz transforms $R_\alpha:=\partial^\alpha \slp^{-\frac {|\alpha|}2}$ on $L^2(G)$ in terms of $|\alpha|$.
-It is known that all these Riesz transforms are bounded on $L^2(G)$ (see \cite{ER1999} and Section \ref{REM:oppImplication}) and that, in the first case, that is, with $\slp$ being the Laplace--Beltrami operator on a compact Lie group $G$, all these norms are bounded by $1$.
-In the other two cases, we show here that the norms are uniformly bounded with respect to the order $\alpha$, see Propositions \ref{PR:SU2Riesz} and \ref{PR:HnRiesz} respectively for $SU(2)$ and $\mathbb{H}_n$.
+However, the equivalences between these three properties are proved in this paper only when the manifold $M$ is the following Lie group: firstly on any compact Lie group $G$ (for the elliptic case), secondly on the compact group $G=SU(2)$ and thirdly on the Heisenberg group $G=\mathbb H_{n}$.
+In each case, our result follows from obtaining bounds for the operator norm of the higher order Riesz transforms $R_\alpha:= \mathbf X_I \slp^{-\frac {|I|}2}$ on $L^2(G)$ in terms of $|I|$.
+It is known that these Riesz transforms are bounded on $L^2(G)$ (see \cite{ER1999} and Section \ref{REM:oppImplication}) and that, in the first case, that is, with $\slp$ being the Laplace--Beltrami operator on a compact Lie group $G$, all these norms are bounded by $1$.
+In the other two cases, we obtain an estimate as a constant to the power given by the length of the derivative $\mathbf X_I$, see Propositions \ref{PR:SU2Riesz} and \ref{PR:HnRiesz} respectively for $SU(2)$ and $\mathbb{H}_n$.
 These results are new to our knowledge and they are of interest in their own right.
 Our proofs rely on explicit expressions on the group Fourier side.

+Our present investigations suggest possible avenues of future research: \begin{enumerate} \item Is it possible to describe consistently properties such as (i) above on any chart of a suitable atlas of some interesting classes of manifolds?

+Naturally, this is true in the Euclidean case and gives rise to the notion of Gevrey manifold.

+\item Is it possible to determine the settings for which the equivalences between the analogues of (i), (ii) and (iii) above hold?
+This means considering a manifold $M$ either equipped with a global H\"ormander family $\mathbf X$ as in this paper or where point 1. just above is possible.

+In this paper, we give a positive answer for the elliptic Gevrey spaces on any compact groups, and for the subelliptic Gevrey spaces on $SU(2)$ and on the the Heisenberg group $\mathbf H_n$ (for any $n\in \N$).
+We expect that our methods can be generalised to the groups of Heisenberg types.
+Studying the extension to stratified nilpotent Lie groups of step 2 may give some insight into question 2. for sub-elliptic Gevrey spaces.
+While the case of step 2 may still broadly use our methods as explicit formulae close to the ones we use are known \cite{CRS2005,BFG2016}, we suspect that the investigations on stratified nilpotent Lie groups of any step will require new tools.

+Focussing on the case of stratified nilpotent Lie groups at first is natural as it gives a rich setting where the H\"ormander family $\mathbf X$ and the associated family are well understood.
+Furthermore, it is possible that the Rothschild--Stein machinery - also known as nilpotentisation - may help transfer results from the nilpotent case to the sub-Riemannian manifold setting.